valenwave/Luminescence/Pages/Research/Programming.md

 DBCC execution completed.
 If DBCC printed error messages, contact your system administrator.
 ```

 If there are open active, it will give you the SPID.

 How to `kill SPID`?

 ```sql
 KILL {SPID}
 KILL 84
 ```

-# Valid hex characters
-0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E and F